jellyfin-archive/jellyfin-docs/general/community-standards.md

 ## Dispute Resolution and Moderation

-Despite setting out the above rules, disputes are likely to happen, including violations of the rules above.
-When this occurs, the following policy will apply.
+Disputes are always inevitable, including violations of the rules above.
+When these occur, the following policy applies.

+* Before any other resolution step, we trust the community to police itself.
+If you see a community member violating these community standards, please let them know, and link them to this document.
+Do not respond in kind (e.g. respond to a flame with a flame).
+Most disagreements can be solved with education and discussion.

-* Complaints or issues should be directed towards the Administrative team, or myself (Joshua) directly.
+* If the issue cannot be resolved between the contributors, any complaints, instances of explicit rulebreaking, or unresolvable disagreements with other community members may be directed towards the Administrative team, or myself (Joshua) directly.
 You may do so through email (`team [at] jellyfin.org`) or on Matrix via a direct message.
 Please include details and context as appropriate.

-* The team will review the complaint and decide on an action, including but not limited to informal private guidance, informal private warnings, formal public warnings, temporary ban(s) from the various platforms, or permanent ban(s).
+* The team will review the complaint and decide on an action, including but not limited to: informal private guidance, informal private warnings, formal public warnings, temporary ban(s) from the various platforms, or permanent ban(s).

-* Formal warnings will be made under a second-chance-only policy.
-Once warned, if you repeat the behaviour, actions will escalate.
+* Formal warnings will be made under a "second-chance-only" policy.
+Once warned, if one repeats the same behaviour, the response will escalate as appropriate to the infraction.

 * Moderation tasks in some locations are delegated to other team members.
 This dispute resolution procedure applies anywhere under the Jellyfin umbrella.
+The Administrative team and Project Leaders retain final say in any dispute resolutions.

 ## Changelog